 You people with your sidewalks and your manicured lawns – I envy you right now.
 We moved onto raw land on purpose but I didn’t anticipate having to train for a cross-country event just to get to the car.

 At this time of year, when the snow melts and the ground is still frozen, our property becomes a quagmire.

 Imagine plopping down somewhere in the woods to live.
 Wherever you walk, you trample the grass down leaving only dirt, then mud, when it rains.
 Everywhere you drive, the same.
 Without driveways and sidewalks – mud is what happens.

 To get to the car we have to zigzag between patches of snow, muck, and the boards we put down to prevent us from leaving our boots behind.

 We’d be stuck here without four-wheel drive and we meet in the war room to strategize our route out before we hop in the car The Long Long Long Driveway.

 It’s almost spring and water from the melting snow is trapped on the surface by an under-layer of permafrost.
 It has nowhere to go and mixes with the trampled or driven-upon topsoil to create a real mess.

-Last year we discovered that if we hammered holes through the icy layer in the most badly affected areas the water would drain.
-Where that doesn’t work we cover the goo with boards and fill it in with rocks.
-The place looks classy.
+Where pools of standing water form, we discovered that hammering holes through the frozen ground to the unfrozen earth below allows the water to drain.
+Where that doesn’t work we cover the goo with boards or fill it in with rocks.